 George Carlin: My God has a bigger dick than your God!

-- In Dungeons & Dragons the status of gods vary depending on world: Most of them Need Prayer Badly in some fashion, although not all.
-Gods are powerful but killable either by MacGuffin or by the sufficiently powerful (still no easy task though).
-In some campaign settings like the Forgotten Realms there is also an Overgod who oversees the pantheon, and appoints people to the various divine positions when necessary.
+- In general, the status of gods varies depending on world: most of them Need Prayer Badly in some fashion or another, although not all do.
+Gods are powerful but killable, either by MacGuffin or by the sufficiently powerful (still no easy task though).
+In some campaign settings like the Forgotten Realms, there is also an Overgod who oversees the pantheon, and appoints people to the various divine positions when necessary.

 - The Classic D&D game, conversely, avoided the terms "god" or "deity" to placate Moral Guardians and set it apart from AD&D. Its "Immortals" were nearly all former mortals who'd managed to Ascend to a Higher Plane of Existence, and senior Immortals who didn't admit to such a past were so mind-bogglingly ancient that it was implied they just couldn't remember their mortal days.
 Once Immortal, they didn't technically need to be worshipped, but having devoted followers increased their influence over the world and status among their own kind, and some needed believers to become Immortal in the first place.
 Notably, the CD&D rules allowed for player character Immortals, so their powers and limitations were laid out explicitly by experience level.

-- An even higher rank of beings were implied to exist, and to be as far beyond Immortals as they are beyond mortals.
+- An even higher rank of beings was implied to exist, and to be as far beyond Immortals as the Immortals are beyond mortals.
 Their existence was never confirmed in-universe, only speculated about by Immortals who wondered why some of the greatest among their own number had gone away.

 - The final scenario of the Wrath of the Immortals campaign featured one of those beings actually showing up very briefly.
 But there were never any game rules for them; there was theoretically a process for becoming one and thereby effectively "winning the game" after all (by going all the way from first-level mortal to highest-possible Immortal level twice with the same character), but the playing time requirements for actually doing so would have been prohibitive and the chance of success fairly low due to the obvious risk involved.
 Not to forget that as far as the Immortals know in-universe the only two of them who ever managed that feat anyway were promptly annihilated by blackballs...